haleyyoung/cmsi387/homework/os-literature/os-literature.md

 introduced by E. W. Dijkstra 2" (Hansen, 1972, p.
 102).

 "It can be done with the aid of a single binary semaphore, say 'free'.
-The value of 'free' euqls the number of processes allowed to enter their ciritcal setion now, or:
+The value of 'free' equals the number of processes allowed to enter their ciritcal setion now, or:

 'free = 1' means: none of the processes is engaged in its critical section